lnxpy/hashnode/cl6ryvqz70aicgenv5del93tr.md

 Long story short, I faced some issues the first time I tried connecting my Django project using the official method.

-- If you're using Git as your main VCS, you can see some conflicts due to the duplication of both your project-level `.git` directory and the fresh clone engine.
+- If you're using Git as your main VCS, you can see some conflicts due to the duplication of both your project-level `.git` directory and the recent cloned engine.
 You need to remove the `django_psdb_engine/.git` directory first!

 - The next issue is with `mysqlclient` package which  django_psdb_engine requires to be able to work fine.
 You need to install it on your own.
 There might be a possibility of incompatibility between the `mysqlclient` version you establish with the cloned engine.